Poetry Writing: 10 Tips on How to Write a Poem

 |Kara Ziehl, a UWEC creative writing major, compiled these tips in order to help students in my English 110 (“Introduction to College Writing”) class.
 I have fine-tuned and expanded her text somewhat, but I think she did an excellent job — this is now required reading for budding student poets in my classes. –DGJ

-Getting College Credit for Your High School Poetry
+Getting College Credit for Your High School Poetry (Kara Ziehl and Dennis G. Jerz)

-Your old poems may be of extreme personal value to you; but if you think of them as records of the way you felt at a particular time, they won’t make good college writing submissions.
-You will be expected to revise and improve your submissions, not just dust them off and trot them out.Dennis G. Jerz
+Your old poems may be of extreme personal value; but if you think of them as records of the way you felt at a particular time, they won’t make good college writing submissions.
+You will be expected to revise and improve your submissions, not just trot them out for points.

-Poetry is for the Ear
+Poetry is for the Ear (Dennis G. Jerz)

 Whatever poetry you write or read, learn to listen with the ears of your audience.
 Poetry is meant for the ear; pay attention to the sounds the words make.
-Writing in “free verse” does not excuse the poet’s obligation to please the ear.Dennis G. Jerz
+Writing in “free verse” does not excuse the poet’s obligation to please the ear,

-Short but Effective Poetry
+Short but Effective Poetry (Dennis G. Jerz)

-As an English professor, and as a technical writer, I love short poems.
-They are efficient; they are functional; yet they also manage to surprise, delight, and/or enlighten.
+Short poems — when they are really good — are not only efficient and functional; they also manage to surprise, delight, and/or enlighten.
 When a poem takes up only a few lines, every word must work.